rpetit3/fastq-dl/README.md

 ### Example Usage
 #### Download a Study
 ```
-fastq-dl.py PRJNA248678 SRA
+fastq-dl PRJNA248678 SRA
-fastq-dl.py PRJNA248678 ENA
+fastq-dl PRJNA248678 ENA
 ```

-The above commands will download 3 runs that fall under Study PRJNA248678 from either SRA (`fastq-dl.py PRJNA248678 SRA`) or ENA (`fastq-dl.py PRJNA248678 ENA`).
+The above commands will download 3 runs that fall under Study PRJNA248678 from either SRA (`fastq-dl PRJNA248678 SRA`) or ENA (`fastq-dl PRJNA248678 ENA`).
 The relationship of Study to Run is a 1-to-many relationship, or there can be many Run accessions associated with a single Study Accession.
 You could use `--group_by_experiment` to group these runs by Experiment accession (or `--group_by_sample` for Sample accession).

 #### Download an Experiment
 ```
-fastq-dl.py SRX477044 ENA
+fastq-dl SRX477044 ENA
 ```

 The above command would download the single run from ENA that falls under Experiment SRX477044.
 The relationship of Experiment to Run is a 1-to-many relationship, or there can be many Run accessions associated with a single Experiment Accession (e.g. resequencing the same sample).
 Although in most cases, especially for bacterial samples, it is a 1-to-1 relationship.
 In any case, you can use `--group_by_experiment` to merge multiple runs associated with an Experiment accession into a single FASTQ file (or `--group_by_sample` for Sample accession).

 #### Download a Run
 ```
-fastq-dl.py SRR1178105 SRA
+fastq-dl SRR1178105 SRA
 ```

 The above command would download the Run SRR1178105 from SRA.
 Run accessions are the end of the line (1-to-1 relationship)